PlutoZhang/Zowe-docs/topics/zoestartstop.md

 **Stopping the explorer server**

-To stop the Zoe runtime, issue the following operator command:
+To stop the explorer server, issue the following operator command:

 ```
 /C ZOESVR.
 ```

-**Stopping the zLux server**
+**Stopping the zLUX server**

 The zLUX server is started as a Unix process.
 To stop the zLUX server, use standard process signals such as SIGHUP, SIGTERM, and SIGKILL.
-Alternatively, you can press CTRL+C if zLux is running in the foreground.
+Alternatively, you can press CTRL+C if zLUX is running in the foreground.

-If you are running zLux in the background to end the server determine its task number by running `ps -elf | grep node` and running `kill -9 <taskname>` where the taskname is the process number of the node harmony process.
+If you are running zLUX in the background to end the server, determine its task number by running `ps -elf | grep node` and running `kill -9 <taskname>` where  _taskname_ is the process number of the node harmony process.

 ***Example***
 ```